Among all nutrition-related factors linked to hair loss, ferritin, vitamin D, and protein are almost always mentioned.

 - Instantly increase hair density

-What it does is make follicles more capable
+What it does is make follicles more capable of recognizing recovery signals when they appear.

 Protein: Building Material — Whether Construction Starts Is Another Question